vizv/scripts/docs/advtools.rst

 ``party`` Command
 -----------------

-When you run this command, it will show you a list of your extra party and let you choose who to promote into your "core party", aka let you control them in the tactics mode, not dissimilar to what you get if you create a group of adventurers during character creation.
+When you run this command, you will get a list of your extra party members and can choose who to promote into your "core party", aka let you control them in the tactics mode, not dissimilar to what you get if you create a group of adventurers during character creation.